A better way to get UTM Parameters into Keap

 3. Attributer automatically completes the hidden fields with UTM data

-In the background, Attributer includes the UTM parameters into the form's hidden fields, so it looks something like this:
+In the background, Attributer writes the UTM parameters into the hidden fields, so the data looks something like this:

 4. UTM parameters are passed into Keap